Jump to section

-The Energy for a Net Zero Society conference will be taking place just two months before the important UN Climate Change Conference, COP26, which is being held in Glasgow.
+The Energy for a Net Zero Society conference will be taking place two months before the important UN Climate Change Conference, COP26, due to be held in Glasgow in November.
 So, what links this conference and the COP?

 The Paris Agreement – ratified by 187 countries – includes the long-term temperature goal to hold the increase in global average temperature to well below 2°C and pursue efforts to limit that increase to 1.5°C. Parties are required to produce pledges to reduce emissions – their nationally determined contributions (NDCs) for 2030 – but we know that the pledges produced so far do not add up to what is required.
 There is an “implementation” gap as well, in that current policies do not add up to meeting even the existing pledges.

 If the temperature goal is to be met, both ambition and implementation need to increase.
 COP26 is vital in this process.
 Parties are required by the end of 2020 to resubmit their pledges to 2030.

 As host of COP26 the UK has a huge role.
 Going into the COP it will be crucial that it demonstrates its own leadership.
 The UK was the first major economy to legislate a net-zero target for 2050.
 But we also know that existing UK plans to do not put it on course to that target.